 Finally, four hours later at 12:30 am, they sent me my log-in information and I was able to regain access.
 Praise be.

 What to do if you’ve had your Instagram account hacked

-**UPDATE: If you’re reading this post because you’ve had your Instagram account hacked, contact Juanr325 and he can help you get your account back.
-Tell him that @wtfab/Elise referred you!
-He’s helped dozens of other bloggers that I know get their accounts back, and I just wish I knew about him and his services before my hacking incident occurred so he could have helped me.
+Juan has helped dozens of my blogger friends get their accounts back, and I just wish I knew about him and his services before my hacking incident occurred so he could have helped me.

 I paid my hackers because I didn’t know about Juan at the time, but I strongly advise against this because more and more I’m hearing about people paying their hackers and still not getting their account back.
 At least if you pay Juan, you’ll know he’s only going to charge you if he can successfully recover your account and get your account back.
 Once you fill out the form you’ll receive a link to his website with his contact info as well as testimonials from other people he’s helped.**

 Please do not message me asking “if Juan is really legit.”
 Sadly I receive many of these messages a day because so many people get hacked, and I can’t keep up with responding to them.
 Yes, he is trustworthy and has helped a lot of my friends recover their accounts.
 The best way to get in touch with him is to fill out the form and then send him a message on WhatsApp.